 Features of owncloud

-- Store files, folders, contacts, photo galleries, calendar, etc on the server of your choice, Later you can access it from mobile, desktop, or web browser.
+- Store files, folders, contacts, photo galleries, calendars, etc on the server of your choice, Later you can access it from mobile, desktop, or web browser.

-- In the world of gadgets, a normal person have tablet, smart phone, laptop, etc. Own cloud lets you sync all your files, contacts, photo, calendar, etc synced among the devices.
+- In the world of gadgets, a normal person has a tablet, smartphone, laptop, etc. Own cloud lets you sync all your files, contacts, photo, calendar, etc synced with the devices.

 - In the era of sharing aka Facebook, Twitter, Google+, etc, owncloud lets you share your data with others and share them publicly or privately as per your needs.

 - The easy user interface lets you manage, upload, create users, etc in a very easy fashion.

 - A special feature is that even users can undelete the accidentally deleted data from Trash, is not it easy to handle and maintain.

 - The search feature in owncloud is very responsive which is done in the background and lets users search by name as well as the file type.